Tim-Kaiser/OpenGL_Boilerplate/README.md

 This creates a fullscreen window (Exit with ESC) and renders a quad with a basic shader.

+## Controls

+ESC - Close the window.
+In fullscreen mode (standard) this is currently the only way to close the application.

+Space - Take a screenshot.
+It's saved in `Screenshots` and named `frame_{frame_number}`.

 ## Renaming the project